MLeidel/Pta/README.md

 Programming Textarea makes a textarea into a simple code editor.
 This project builds some useful code writing enhancements into standard HTML textarea, using only pure Javascript (library). currently < 7K.

+## side note:
+Many of these features were incorporated into the "iedit" repository
+where the "Ace" text editor is used instead of a textarea.

 __Programming Textarea:__
 * Keyboard Event Handlers (hot-keys)
 * Join Lines